 With limited resources at our hands we tried to make the best of it using a small lighting package, some atmosphere and a really good art director who delivered a beautiful color palette with all the furniture and practicals working in perfect harmony with the existing space.

 If the environment you’re filming is already looking great the lighting will make it all that much better.
 When you have to film ugly and not the good kind of ugly then even the best lighting will make it bearable at best but never great.

 Now let’s start from scratch on the Stone Rollin’ shoot.
 Before you ever step on set, I’m assuming you know who your team will be.
 I notice a perfect cohesion between many of the different departments in this video.
 For example, I think you were given a really nice “stage” to shoot.
 The art, design, wardrobe, hair and makeup departments did a great job here.
 For example, I noticed some nice architectural backgrounds in the video.
 For example at 1:03 (leading lines up the stairs) or :59 (nice lines behind the drummer + bricks creating a pattern), at at 1:30 with the patterns of the speakers behind Raphael Saadiq.
 You even see it at places like 1:32 (with the design elements behind the girl creating an irregular pattern).
 Now some of these elements exist nativity in the environment.
 However, other elements are added by these different departments.
-How closely do you work with these departments to ensure you are given a strong backgrounds and visuals to shoot?
+How closely does the cinematography department work with these other departments to ensure you are given strong backgrounds and visuals to shoot against?

 A great production designer and art director are absolutely key for the image.
 Same goes for costumes.
 It really is a team effort and I can only encourage any up and coming cinematographer to be as involved in all departments when it comes to color and texture as possible.